 Kilimanjaro; mountain biked the 2,500 mile Great Divide trail from Montana to New Mexico; won the 2019 US Adventure Racing National Championship 30 hour race in the Master's category; competed in the 2017 6-day Adventure Racing World Championship race in Wyoming; and is now attempting to become the first living kidney donor to climb the tallest mountain on every continent (the Seven Summits).
+As of February 2022, David has successfully submitted 5 of the Seven Summits, with two left and scheduled for March and May 2022!
 David is married with two daughters, ages 16 and 18.
 He is now retired from the military and pursues outdoor endurance adventure full time from his home base in Arlington Virginia.
 You can find out more on David, his living donor advocacy efforts, and his climbing updates at www.adventurekidney.com.